ZiyanXu1996/the-first-repo-created-by-me/README.md

 # the-first-repo-created-by-me
-The first repo reated by me.
+The first repo created by me.
 I should remember it, if I finally become an expert in this field.